sohumseedhar-ucsd/cse15l-lab-reports/LabReport_3.md

 ```
 fiction/eggan is a directory
 ```
-* Explanation: This command reads out the message `fiction/eggan is a directory` because the `less-N` command can only take a filename as an input.
+* Explanation: This command reads out the message `fiction/eggan is a directory` because the `less-N` command can only take a filename as an argument.

 ### `less -S` used on file:
 * Command: